 Appealing a Rejection, Modification, or Termination

 Sometimes, you and the Collection manager cannot come to an agreement.
+This is actually quite common in the Internal Revenue Service Collection Appeals Program.
 If this happens, you do have further recourse.

 If your proposal to pay your back taxes is not approved, or you disagree with the final terms The IRS has proposed, you should file another Form 9423, Collection Appeal Request, and fill in the reason in Box 14.
 The Form goes back to the revenue officer who originally took the action on your agreement.
 You have 30 calendar days to submit this appeal.
 At this juncture you should insist on a managerial conference with the Collection officer and be prepared to provide documentation as to why your appeal should be approved.